apache/mesos/docs/operational-guide.md

 ### Replacing a master
 Please see the NOTE section above.
 So long as the failed master is guaranteed to not re-join the ensemble, it is safe to start a new master _with an empty log_ and allow it to catch up.

-## External access for mesos master
+## External access for Mesos master
-If the default ip (or the command line arg `--ip`) points to an internal IP, then external entities such as framework scheduler would not be able to reach the master.
-To address that scenario, an externally accessible IP:port can be setup via the `--advertise_ip` and `--advertise_port` command line arguments of mesos master.
-If configured, external entities such as framework scheduler interact with the advertise_ip:advertise_port from where the request needs to be proxied to the internal IP:Port on which mesos master is listening.
+If the default IP (or the command line arg `--ip`) is an internal IP, then external entities such as framework schedulers will be unable to reach the master.
+To address that scenario, an externally accessible IP:port can be setup via the `--advertise_ip` and `--advertise_port` command line arguments of `mesos-master`.
+If configured, external entities such as framework schedulers interact with the advertise_ip:advertise_port from where the request needs to be proxied to the internal IP:port on which the Mesos master is listening.